crue-ton-school/codesters1/README.md

-## What code monkey course is this for? ##
+## What codesters course is this for? ##
-It is for the python chat bot!
+It is for the first one! `Coding: Building Your First Program`

 ## Credits ##